abs-lang/abs/new_docs/src/docs/types/hash.md

 # Hash

-Hashes represent a list of key-value pairs that can conveniently be accessed with `O(1)` cost:
+Hashes represent a list of key-value pairs that can conveniently be accessed with `O(1)` cost.
+Think of JavaScript's objects or Python's dictionaries:

 ```bash
 h = {"key": "val"}